Isabella Leitch: Life

 Leitch was born in Grantown-on-Spey in 1890 and she later felt that might have been poorly fed.
 Her father, John Leitch, was religious and he had resigned his job as a postmaster when he was asked to work on a Sunday.
 He went on to work as a marine engineer.
 Her mother was another Isabella Leitch, she had been born a McLennan.
 Her parents had six children who were all daughters.
-She was educated at Peterhead Academy and then at Aberdeen University where she joined lots of courses.
+She was educated at Peterhead Academy and then at Aberdeen University where she joined numerous courses.
 In 1911 she was awarded a master's degree in mathematics and natural philosophy and three years later she gained a degree in zoology, but she had also studied moral philosophy, Latin, political economy, the physiology of plant and animals and embryology.

 She was an enthusiastic supporter of the Women's Social and Political Union and she would go to London to hear the leaders talk.
 She was used to confuse the police at meetings as she was similar in appearance to Christabel Pankhurst.

 In 1914 with the suffragette's cause on hold, she went to Denmark to work with August Krogh at Copenhagen University.
 She was supported by the Carnegie Trust and there she researched the blood of invertebrates, the genetics of beans, the metabolism of peas.
 Her alma mater awarded her a DSc in 1919.
 She was highly qualified but could not find work.
 She had a gift for languages, being fluent in French, German, Danish, Swedish and Norwegian, and competent in Dutch and Italian, and she earned some money by doing translations.